 In the forests of the night;

-The “r” sound is repeated in “Tyger,” “burning,” “bright,” and “forests”.
+The “r” sound is repeated in “Tyger,” “burning,” “bright” in the first line and in the second line, “forests”.
 The “t” sound is also used multiple times, in “Tyger,” “bright,” ” forests,” and “night”.
 This choice on Blake’s part allows the words to increase the rhythm in his already very steady rhyme scheme and metrical pattern.
 Here is the third stanza where there are a few more examples:

 And what shoulder, & what art,